Ferix8475/LoL/README.md

 League of Legends Statistics is a Flask-based web application designed to provide detailed statistical data for League of Legends champions.
 The app includes features such as:

-- Best Winrate Runepages
-- Recommended Runepages
-- Most Games Played Runepages
+- Runepage Data (Best Winrate, Recommended Runepage, Runepage with Most Games Played)
-- Resource Management Data
+- Resource Management Data (Gold and CS)
-- Combat Statistics
+- Combat Statistics (Damage and KDA)
-- Objective Control Data
+- Objective Control Data (Dragons, Barons, Grubs etc.)
+- Item Winrate Data

 ## Installation